 10. Become culturally Belgian

 Once you have successfully cut through all the red tape, it is time to let those itching feet explore the local and expat scenes in Belgium, meet the community and learn the quirks of Belgian culture.
-Get to know your new neighbors and meet locals or fellow expats by joining various clubs and community associations, try the top Belgian foods, and see the little ways that Belgian culture changes you.
+Get to know your new neighbors and meet locals or fellow expats by joining an expat group in Belgium or try Belgian food.

-Living in Brussels wouldn’t be complete without delving into the city’s gastronomic scene and gorging on delicious chocolates, waffles, and moules frites, for which Belgium is famous.
-Pair that with a few of the hundreds of different types of speciality Belgian beers and you’re on your way to being a full-fledged Belgian adoptee.
+Living in the big city wouldn’t be complete without delving into the gastronomic scene in Brussels and gorging on delicious chocolates, waffles, and moules frites, for which Belgium is famous.
+Pair that with a few of the hundreds of different types of specialty Belgian beers and you’re on your way to being a full-fledged Belgian adoptee.